rogierlommers/ping/readme.md

 ```
 docker run --name=docker-pingback \
             -p 9005:8080 \
+            -e "emailuser=youremailusername" \
-            -e "emailuser=your@gmail" \
+            -e "emailpassword=youremailpass" \
-            -e "emailpassword=yourpass" \
+            -e "emailsmtp=yoursmtp.server.com" \
             rogierlommers/pingback-server
 ```

 This will start the server.
-Notification emails are sent to the provided (gmail) address.
+Notification emails are sent to the provided (smtp server) address.

 ## run on each client